tshort/openmodelica-javascript/README.md

 ## Compiling the OpenModelica libraries

-This repository includes the `libSimulationRuntimeC.so` and `libexpat.so` needed to compile models.
+This repository includes the `libSimulationRuntimeC.so`, `libf2c.a`, and `libexpat.so` needed to compile models.
 If you want to compile these yourself, then in addition to the steps above, you need to do the
 following:

-- In `openmodelica/SimulationRuntime/c`, run `make -f
+- In `openmodelica/SimulationRuntime/c`, run `emmake make -f Makefile.emscripten`.
-  Makefile.emscripten`.
 - The only change I remember making to the C runtime was in the file `openmodelica/SimulationRuntime/c/simulation/simulation_runtime.cpp` where I added a return to avoid the `regcomp` routine which I guess that Emscripten doesn't support.
 Given that, the `filter` functionality of simulations won't work.
+- Compile `f2c` using `emcc` in
+  `openmodelica/SimulationRuntime/c/simulation/libf2c`.
+I don't think I needed any changes, just `emmake make -f Makefile.emscripten`.
 - Compile `expat` using `emcc`.
 I don't think I needed any changes, just `emconfigure configure` then `emmake make`.